FlorianSW/cftools-sdk/README.md

 });
 ```

+### API Reference

+You can find the API reference for the SDK in [the documentation page](https://floriansw.github.io/cftools-sdk/).

 ### Caching

 When using the SDK for a component that acts directly upon user interactions, consider that the CFTools Cloud API utilises a rate limit to protect for unusual load and abusive behaviour.